 Applying a Multi-Channel Funnel to Multi-Channel Consumers

 Customer behavior and expectations, for both consumers and business owners, are forcing insurance companies to set up multi-channel distribution options to enhance customer engagement on the customer’s terms … not the insurer’s.
-As a result, distribution channel strategies, including how to support the traditional agent/broker channel, are a focus for transformation in the age of Digital Insurance 2.0, and they are foundational to an insurer’s ability to realize their growth and innovation strategies.
+As a result, distribution channel strategies, including how to support the traditional agent/broker channel, are a focus for transformation in the age of Digital Insurance 2.0, and they are foundational to an insurer’s ability to realize their digital insurance strategies for growth and innovation.

 In fact, digital insurance solutions are arriving “just in time.”
 Many of them are mature and ready for use in a redefined distribution ecosystem where real time processes can meet and exceed expectations.